jafaryor/knowledge-base/Soft Skills/SDLC/rad.md

 ## RAD SDLC Model
 Rapid application development is a software development methodology that uses minimal planning in favor of rapid prototyping.
 A prototype is a working model that is functionally equivalent to a component of the product.

 RAD model enables rapid delivery as it reduces the overall development time due to the reusability of the components and parallel development.
 RAD works well only if high skilled engineers are available and the customer is also committed to achieve the targeted prototype in the given time frame.
-If there is commitment lacking on either side the model may fail.

 Since there is no detailed preplanning, it makes it easier to incorporate the changes within the development process.

 The most important aspect for this model to be successful is to make sure that the prototypes developed are reusable.

-#### Phases of the RAD Mode
+#### Phases of the RAD Model
 * Business Modeling

-    A complete business analysis is performed to find the vital information for business, how it can be obtained, how and when is the information processed and what are the factors driving successful flow of information.
+    This step in the RAD model takes information gathered through many business-related sources.
+The analysis takes all the pertinent information from the company.
+This info is then combined into a useful description of how the information can be used when it is processed, and what is making this specific information successful for the industry.

 * Data Modeling